 Montana comes in as our third choice for hunting elk.
-It has some units that see 15-40% success with archery tackle, and there truly are some big bulls in this part of the country.
+It has some units that see 15- to 40-percent success with archery tackle, and there truly are some big bulls in this part of the country.

 They also boast the second largest elk herd on this list at 160,000 elk.
-They allow you to chase these animals with a bow or rifle in hand and non-residents can get OTC tags for $273, plus the cost of their general hunting license.
+They allow you to chase these animals with a bow or rifle in hand, and non-residents can get OTC tags for $273, plus the cost of their general hunting license.
 Learn more at the website of the Montana Fish, Wildlife, and Parks Department.

 Wyoming is a great state for hunting elk.
 It has a herd size of 90,000, and hunters see an overall success rate of 28 percent.
 They allow you to purchase an archery stamp, which lets you hunt the archery season, and if you don't have success you can come back when the rifle season opens.
 This includes any leftover licenses after the leftover draw and resident general licenses.
 Non-residents can hunt this state for $692 and the archery permit will cost an additional $72.

 To get the best, most accurate, and up-to-date info on OTC elk tags in Wyoming, go to the homepage of the Wyoming Game and Fish Department.

 The last state on our list was a hard one to choose.
 We granted Oregon the spot for its hunting season scenery and uniqueness.
 Oregon has an elk herd of 125,000.
 There are Rocky Mountain elk and also Roosevelt in the state, both available (to an extent) on OTC hunts.

 There are plenty of DIY opportunities with the purchase of an OTC tag which costs $588, and the state allows hunters to use a bow or a rifle.
 To make sure you're up to speed on regulations, be sure to check out the Oregon Department of Fish and Wildlife's website.

 As you can tell, choosing the top five is no easy task, and it really comes down to people's personal preferences and proximity.